KC2016/last_mile/readme.md

 ## 📄 Project Description

-This project explores a last-mile grocery delivery dataset to uncover patterns that affect customer ratings and delivery performance.
+This project explores a last-mile grocery delivery dataset to uncover patterns that affect customer ratings, rider performance and rider operational flow.
 The goal is to generate actionable insights that support A/B testing and product optimization for logistics platforms like Delivery Hero.

 The dataset contains over 43,000 delivery records and includes information such as agent age, vehicle type, order/pickup/delivery time, traffic, weather, and customer rating.